-You've probably got a million ideas, and just as many responsibilities, so regularly reviewing your twenty-page business plan simply isn’t possible (or advisable!).
+You've probably got a million ideas and just as many responsibilities, so regularly reviewing your twenty-page business plan simply isn't possible (or advisable!).

 Instead, you should create a business roadmap.

 As a roadmap is so easy to review, you can share this with new team members to quickly bring them up to speed.
-You could also use it to get buy-in from investors; quickly illustrating your future growth potential and what their investment would enable you to achieve.
+You could also use it to get buy-in from investors, quickly illustrating your future growth potential and what their investment would enable you to achieve.

 As a business leader, you likely have a crystal clear idea of where you want to take the organization in the future.
-You wake up every morning with a mission in mind — after all, you built this company with purpose, and that purpose acts as your true north in everything you do.
+You wake up every morning with a serious mission statement in mind — after all, you built this company with purpose, and that purpose acts as your true north in everything you do.

 You know where you're going… but does anyone else?

-It helps you structure your vision, reign in your ambition and see the essential steps required to move forward.
+It helps you structure your business vision, reign in your ambition, and see the essential steps required to move forward.
 You'll also be able to predict risks along the way and what resources you'll need to bring your dream to life.
 For example, you may have ambitious development tasks up ahead — the remit for which lies beyond your personal technical capabilities.
 Here, finding an appropriate partner will be necessary to avoid any costly mistakes.

-In this instance, a business roadmap will help stabilize and motivate your management team.
+In this instance, creating a strategic business roadmap will help stabilize and motivate your management team.
 With a clear direction, your key personnel can continue to do their best work, even if you leave the business.

 It will also show real potential for growth, demonstrating to buyers the potential future value of your business.

-You see what happens every day, on the ‘front line’, but you’ve also got access to the C-Suite to ask for further funding.
+You see what happens every day, on the ‘front line,' but you've also got access to the C-Suite to ask for further funding.

 Perhaps you've got big ideas on how to achieve your goals and need to convince senior management or executives in your organization.
-Perhaps you need more team members, resources or just support for your strategy.
+Perhaps you need more team members, resources, or just support for your strategy.

 So how do you get it?

-Don't waste your time writing a lengthy document or a complicated presentation.
+Don't waste your time writing a lengthy document or a complicated presentation

 Instead, use a business roadmap.